Mara-Li/discord-dicelette/README.md

 > This channel will be used for saving user.
 A thread will be created for registering users.
 If a thread already exists (named as `📝 • [STATS]`), it will use it.
 > Only one thread will be used at time.

+The embed will be pinned to facilitate the access to the template.

+If another template is registered, the old template message will be automatically deleted.

 ## Registering a character

 The registering of the user use the button under the embed created at the `/register` steps.
 First modals ask for an character name and the user rattached to the registering.
 Here, you can use an id or the global username of the user (the `@`).
 By default, this field will be filled with the user who clicked on the button.